Queen Isabella II

 right corner.
 Margins around the stamp are large.
 Exists in unused and used

 condition.
 Issued in shades of deep dull red.
+Also known in black and in tete-beche format.
 (Same die as Gooding #11F2) Gooding #10F2 Forgery resembles Stamp Position 4, (bottom right of block).

 Only the bottom lip is outlined, and this by means of a straight line, close